suryatmodulus/cert-manager/README.md

 }
 ```

-HTTP server for ACME challenge requests is available on
+HTTP server for ACME challenge requests is available on port 6661, and
+is secured with a HMAC key.
+An example implementation of HMAC requests
-port 6661.
-Requests with the URL set to a valid token and the `Host`
+is available in the tests directory.
+Requests with the URL set to a
-header set to the correct domain will return the challenge
+valid token and the `Host` header set to the correct domain will
-response.
-Currently challenges are stored on disk, but in future they
+return the challenge response.
+Challenge responses are stored in a
-could be in-memory only.
+database to ensure high-availability will work.

+### Service broker access

+As an alternative to the API, a service broker is available which allows users to

 ## Develop